Mechatronic Engineering - BEng (Hons) - Video

 - Northern Ireland & EU:

 £9,250.00 Discounts available

 - £14,060.00 Scholarships available

 Faculty prize list

-follow the links fo the Faculty of Computing and Engineering.
+follow the links fo the Faculty of Computing Engineering and the Built Environment.

 Additional mandatory costs

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.